llxxbb/Nature/doc/EN/help/built-in.md

 #### None mode

 The statistical item has no key.
-This mode merge the upstream numeric arrays and outputs the result as the downstream `Instance`.
+This mode merges the upstream numeric arrays and outputs the result as the downstream `Instance`.

 Examples of upstream is as follows.